Who am I? Me. Other girls. And other boys.

 Non-Fiction

-A surprising selfie of GENERATION Z, today’s teenagers, without filters and without retouching.
+• A surprising selfie of generation Z, modern teenagers, without filters and without retouching.
+A mirror for them to look into, to discover themselves and better understand others.

 Publisher: DeA Planeta